vaxdata22/Water-Quality-DW-on-SQL-Server/README.md

 # Water-Quality-DW-on-SQL-Server
-This is an MSSQL Data Warehouse and ETL implementation on specially formatted Water Quality dataset from DEFRA, UK.
+This is an MSSQL Data Warehouse and ETL implementation on a specially formatted Water Quality dataset from DEFRA, UK.
 It is a personal academic-grade exercise to explore the basic concepts of data warehousing and manual ETL process from an academic perspective.

 ## Introduction: